dwqs/beautify-scrollbar/README.md

 **Default:** `true`

 ### maxThumbXLength {Number}
-When set to an integer value, the thumb part of the scrollbar will not expand over that number of pixels.
+When set to an integer value, the X thumb part of the scrollbar will not expand over that number of pixels.

 **Default:** `true`

 ### maxThumbYLength {Number}
-When set to an integer value, the thumb part of the scrollbar will not expand over that number of pixels.
+When set to an integer value, the Y thumb part of the scrollbar will not expand over that number of pixels.

 **Default:** `true`

 ## Events
-beautify-scrollbar dispatches custom events.
+`beautify-scrollbar` dispatches custom events.

 ```js
 container.addEventListener('bs-x-reach-end', () => ..., false);